klane/databall/docs/_pages/feature-selection.md

 # Compare Attribute Groupings

-I then wanted to test a simplier method using only basic box score stats (FG, REB, AST, etc.) for the average user.
+I then wanted to test a simpler method using only basic box score stats (FG, REB, AST, etc.) for the average user.
 The ROC and precision/recall curves below do not show much improvement.

 ```python